mattmunichYT/IceBoatRacing/README.md

 | **Paper**     | 1.21.4-R0.1+ (API)        |
 | **Java**      | 21 (toolchain enforced)   |

-> The plugin uses Paper's Brigadier command API, Adventure text components, and modern NMS mappings — **Paper is required**; Spigot/CraftBukkit/Purpur/Folia untested.
+> The plugin uses Paper's Brigadier command API, Adventure text components, and modern NMS mappings — **Paper is required**; Spigot/CraftBukkit/Purpur/Folia untested. `1.21.4` is also the version Paper hard-forked from its former Spigot upstream, making it effectively the floor for the current Paper API — and the version `registerCommand()`, used throughout this plugin's command classes, was introduced in.
+Built and tested on Java 21 with no errors at this floor.

 ---